jeremywillans/wi-room-release/README.md

 Additionally, there is built in functionality to ignore the release of larger bookings (duration adjustable), such as all day events which may not start on time.

-Periodic check of devices occurs every 30 minutes to detect if a new device is un/tagged, otherwise devices are processed on integration restart.
+Periodic check of devices occurs every 30 minutes (on the half/hour intervals) to detect if a new device is un/tagged, otherwise devices are re/processed on integration restart.

 ## Prerequisites